tomohulk/WinSCP/README.md

 2. The `New-WinSCPSession` has been split into two functions, most of the configurations for the session have been moved to the `New-WinSCPSessionOption` command.
 This will mimic the functionality of `New-CimSessionOption` and `New-CimSession`.
     * `PS C:\> New-WinSCPSession -SessionOption (New-WinSCPSessionOption -HostName ftp.dotps1.github.io)`
 3. The session is not longer auto disposed when passed in the pipeline, handling the session state is now your responsibility.
-4. I am completely overhauling the help, and adding more examples using Sapiens Help Writer.
+4. I am completely overhauling the help, and adding more examples using platyPS.
 5. The `New-WinSCPSessionOption` defaults to using Anonymous authentication.
-6. And much much more!
+6. Updated pester tests.

-TODOs as of 2017-09-06
+7. Re implimented AppVeyor build.

-1. Update pester tests.
+8. Auto publishing to both PowerShellGallery.com and GitHub Releases.
-2. Re impliment AppVeyor build.
+9. Lots of bug fixes.

 ## Use at your own risk.